robfatland/nexus/data/api.md

 on/as/for....

+- Not annotated yet: Start up and configure a VM on the Azure cloud as a base of operations
 - `pandas` Dataframe column zero: For sensors this is a Timestamp (not an integer)
     - It would be helpful to review the formalism per Jake
 - ...remarks on `Azure Function Core Tools` in relation to as we know it the utility command `func`